wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

 ###### Note

-Changes authorised by [section 17C][1] of the Acts and Regulations Publication Act 1989 have been made in this reprint.
+Changes authorised by [subpart 2][1] of Part 2 of the Legislation Act 2012 have been made in this reprint.

-A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.
+Note 4 at the end of this reprint provides a list of the amendments incorporated.

-This Act is administered by the Department of Labour.
+This Act is administered by the Ministry of Business, Innovation, and Employment.

 ---

 ## Contents

-[Title][2]

-\[Repealed\]
+[Title][2] \[Repealed\]

 [1][3][][3][Short Title and commencement][3]